Find your Florida Tax ID Number, Folio Number, Parcel ID Number (Updated 2025)

 1) Township

 The first digit of this section.
 Township runs from North to South in ascending order.
 In Miami-Dade county, the township starts with 51 and changes every 6 miles going South until township 59.
-Note: The first number of the township (5) is omitted and only the second number is used in the folio number.
-A township is 36 square miles.
+Note: In the folio number, you drop the first township digit (5) and only use the second digit.

 2) Range